AkhileshwarReddy/To-Do-Flutter/README.md

 # To-Do-Flutter

 To-Do-Flutter is a simple to do application for managing simple tasks.
-It is developed using flutter
+It is developed using flutter, a framework by google to develop cross-platform applications.

 ## Packages installed

 - [path_provider](https://pub.dev/packages/path_provider), for accesing the local file syatem,
 - [sqflite](https://pub.dev/packages/sqflite), for the database,
-- [intl](https://pub.dev/packages/intl), fused for the datetime.
+- [intl](https://pub.dev/packages/intl), fused for the datetime.s